Carnival & Cariocas VIP Tour

 Sir Richard Branson's Island, All to Yourself

 Yep, we're talking about that Necker Island, Sir Richard Branson's private playground in the British Virgin Islands.
 For a princely sum, you can actually have the entire thing to yourself.
-Included in your stay: gorgeous accommodations, sugar-sand beaches, tennis courts, an infinity pool with a swim-up bar, a gym, kids' activities, a fully staffed gourmet kitchen, all drinks and meals, water sports, and even your very own DJ for one night.
+Included in your stay: gorgeous accommodations, sugar-sand beaches, tennis courts, an infinity pool with a swim-up bar, a gym, kids' activities, a fully staffed gourmet kitchen, all drinks and meals, and water sports.

 Related: 22 Beautiful Island Vacations Worth Budgeting For